WEHI-ResearchComputing/cbioportal-vcf2maf-pipeline/README.md

 # cbioportal-vcf2maf-pipeline
-A pipeline to convert VCF files with **somatic** mutations into a single MAF for import into cBioPortal.
+A pipeline, adapted from [Genome Nexus annotation tools repo](https://github.com/genome-nexus/annotation-tools) pipeline, to convert VCF files with **somatic** mutations into a single MAF for import into cBioPortal.

-The [Genome Nexus annotatino tools repo](https://github.com/genome-nexus/annotation-tools) has a pipeline script, but doesn't seem to work that well with our data (the annotator fails annotating more mutations than it should).
+The [Genome Nexus annotation tools repo](https://github.com/genome-nexus/annotation-tools) has a pipeline script, but doesn't seem to work that well with our data (the annotator fails annotating more mutations than it should).

 The pipeline script follows the steps: